logicframe/Sonus/README.md

 ## Using Sonus

-Paste a YouTube video or playlist URL into the search bar and press **Обработать**.
+Paste a YouTube video or playlist URL into the search bar and press **Process**.

 For a text query, enter a track title, artist or another search phrase and start the search.
 Select a result and add it to the queue.